Hypothesis testing and confidence sets: why Bayesian not frequentist, and how to set a prior with a regulatory authority: Criteria for judging between inference methods

 We note that the combination of violations of criteria \ref{whetherproceed}, \ref{multisystem}, and \ref{unifpow} has an adverse effect on the ability of industry to perform frequentist testing of factories producing safety-critical devices, of such a severity that it becomes near-impossible to pass some such tests without cheating \cite{CTM}.
 In the same setting Bayesian methods instead produce efficient testing that can be passed with probability approaching 1 as the amount of data approaches infinity whenever the factory meets the specification and without having to guess the true margins by which it does so.
 So the differences are important in the real world, not just in theory.

 Moreover it is apparent from the definition of the frequentist hypothesis-testing method in section \ref{freqmeth} that it is not readily adaptable to general inference problems, unlike the Bayesian method.
-(Note however that (many different) frequentist confidence set functions can be found for most inference problems - this is explored more in section \ref{fconfsets} below.)
+Note however that (many different) frequentist confidence set functions can be found for most inference problems - this is explored more in section \ref{fconfsets} below.
+Indeed for any given inference problem there is a bijective relationship between \textit{complete} families of critical regions and frequentist confidence set functions, as defined and shown in appendix \ref{hypoconf}.
+Thus each counter-example in appendix \ref{freqexamples} showing that frequentist hypothesis testing fails one of the criteria can be immediately translated into a counter-example showing that frequentist confidence set functions also fail that criterion -- and we see that frequentist confidence sets are only any better than frequentist hypothesis testing in that some (but not all) frequentist confidence set functions are symmetric.